 The Department of BME offers both a Masters of Engineering (M.E.) and a Masters of Science (M.S) degree.
 The M.S degree may be thesis or non-thesis.
 For all options, standard admission requirements of the Graduate School must be met.
-To be eligible for admission to the M.E. program, students must have earned a bachelor's degree from an ABET-accredited college or they must complete articulation work for equivalence.
+To be eligible for admission to the M.E. program, students must also have earned a bachelor's degree from an ABET-accredited college or they must complete articulation work for equivalence (see the GAO to review required documentation).
 Students who do not meet the ABET requirement may be admitted to the M.S. program.

 The non-thesis Master's degree is a 30-credit course-work degree.
 A capstone project (BME 6907) must be included in the 30 credits.
-The Thesis option requires 25 credits of course work and at least 5 credits of BME 6971 (depending upon graduating semester).
 The Non-Thesis option requires 29 credits of course work and 1 credit of BME 6907.

+The Thesis option requires 25 credits of course work and at least 5 credits of BME 6971 (depending upon the graduating semester).
 All Master's students (thesis and non-thesis) are required to pass a Final Examination.